Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

-\textbf{Back action:} {Note that during each readout sequence, the GKP state is displaced by an amount $|\alpha|$ along the quadrature orthogonal to the one being measured.
-However, this displacement is deterministic and can be accounted for.
-Thus, canceling this displacement, we compute the fidelity of the resulting state with the initial erroneous state.} A large infidelity would indicate worse back action from the respective circuit.
-See Fig.~\ref{fig:bb1-readout}(d) for the back action of all readout schemes discussed in this section.
-Note that ideally for an end-of-the-line readout sequence, we do not care about the back action on the state.
-However, if the back action is not very bad, the readout scheme can be repeated to increase measurement fidelity.
+\paragraph{Back action.} Note that during each readout sequence, the GKP state is displaced by an amount $|\alpha|$ along the quadrature orthogonal to the one being measured, a deterministic displacement that can be accounted for.
+Cancelling this displacement, we compute the fidelity of the resulting state with the initial erroneous state.
+A large infidelity indicates a larger back action from the respective circuit.
+See Fig.~\ref{fig:bb1-readout}(e) for the back action of all readout schemes discussed in this section.
+For an end-of-the-line readout sequence, the back action is not important; for schemes where back action is minimal, the readout can be repeated to increase measurement fidelity.

-Given that the non-Abelian end-of-the-line readout requires a larger circuit depth than the Abelian readout, the theoretical improvement in fidelity may be difficult to realize in practice.
-We conjecture that the circuit depth could be reduced if we squeeze the oscillator quadrature that is being read out.
-If the squeezing parameter is $r$, squeezing will make all required conditional displacements smaller by a factor of $e^{-r}$.
-However, squeezing itself is a time-consuming process and could induce more errors.
-The question is if the reduction in ancilla errors during the shorter readout circuit overcomes the increase in oscillator errors during squeezing.
-This process requires a larger truncated Hilbert space to be simulated, and hence we have not numerically tested this idea.